JordanAceto/rust_ribbon_controller/README.md

 - The jack panel has been designed but not yet fabricated
 - A wooden housing is planned but not fabricated

+## Current draw
+- Approximately 20mA from the 9volt DC power supply

 ## Plan for wooden housing

 ### A wooden body is planned to proivide structure and a comfortable wrist rest.
 The proposed plan is rendered below.